LeviScoffie/Data-Engineering-StepbyStep/week4_analytics_engineering/week4readme.md

 In the sources.yml file we define the sources and the freshness checks.
-E.g to each source in the tabke, we could define a field that is being used to load that data from sources.
+E.g to each source in the table, we could define a field that is being used to load that data from sources.
 So for example, the data is being loaded every hour; so then a freshness thsheold of 3 hours.

 **Macros**